hantsy/jakartaee11-sandbox/docs/jpa.md

 Before 3.2 in a Java SE environment, if you want to build an `EntityManagerFactory` object, you should construct a *persistence.xml* in the project `src/main/resources/META-INF` folder.

-The following is a *persistence.xml* example.
+The following is an example of a *persistence.xml*.

 ```xml
 <persistence xmlns="https://jakarta.ee/xml/ns/persistence"